King-Hash-Org/NIPs/NIPS/nip2.md

 ## Abstract

-NodeDAO, a decentralized autonomous organization (DAO) was established by Kinghash to oversee the protocol's decentralized administration.
-The NodeDAO is responsible for making major protocol-related decisions.
-This can guarantee that the protocol is in line with the interests of all parties involved and  promotes decentralized governance.
+NodeDAO, a decentralized autonomous organization (DAO) was established by Kinghash to oversee the protocol's decentralized administration.<br /> The NodeDAO is responsible for making major protocol-related decisions.<br /> This can guarantee that the protocol is in line with the interests of all parties involved and  promotes decentralized governance.

 ## Motivation